electrovir/element-vir/README.md

 # element-vir

 Heroic.
 Reactive.
-Functional.
+Declarative.
 Type safe.
 Web components without compromise.

 No need for an extra build step,<br>
 no need for side effect imports, <br>